SkillsFuture Forum kicks off skills upgrading festival

-Companies looking to upskill their workers will find tips and strategies on how to do so at the SkillsFuture Forum today.
+SINGAPORE - Companies looking to upskill their workers will find tips and strategies on how to do so at the SkillsFuture Forum on Tuesday (July 5).

 The forum, titled "Making upskilling work: By the workplace, for the workplace", will be held at the Lifelong Learning Institute in Paya Lebar.
 It is organised by SkillsFuture Singapore and supported by The Business Times and SPH Media.